ObengKojo23/pizza-mania-sales-analysis/README.md

 ---

 <a id="four"></a>
-## **🔍 3.
+## **🔍 4.
 Data Modelling**
 <a href=#cont>Back to Project Structure</a>

-Data modelling in Power BI is the process of organizing data into tables and creating linked relationships or connecting them so that each table can easily communicate with each other for analysis and report creation.
+Data modelling is the process of organizing data into tables and creating linked relationships or connecting them so that each table can easily communicate for analysis and report creation.

+### 4.1 Creating Table Relationships 🔗
 - I used the snowflake schema by organizing the data into `Fact` and `Dimension` tables.
 The fact table contains the key metrics or performance data, while the dimension tables store descriptive attributes related to those metrics.
 This structure helps optimize query performance and improves the clarity of relationships between data points, ensuring efficient analysis and reporting.

-  The table below shows the `Fact` and `Dimension` Tables
+  The table below shows the `Fact` and `Dimension` Tables.

   | Fact Table     | Dimension Tables   |
   |----------------|--------------------|